 Study Design: It was a retrospective cohort study performed in a tertiary-care university hospital.
 A total of 409 patients with endometriomas underwent laparoscopic ovarian cystectomy between June 2014 and November 2021.

 Despite the cerebellum's crucial role in brain functions, its early development, particularly in relation to the cerebrum, remains poorly understood.
 Here, we examine cerebellocortical connectivity using over 1,000 high-quality resting-state functional MRI scans of children from birth to 60 months.
-By mapping cerebellar topography with fine temporal detail for the first time, we show the hierarchical and contralateral organization of cerebellocortical connectivity from birth.
+By mapping cerebellar topography with fine temporal detail for the first time, we show the hierarchical organization of cerebellocortical functional connectivity from infancy.

 View Article and Find Full Text PDFDeep vein thrombosis (DVT) is a major cause of cardiovascular disease-related deaths worldwide and is considered a thrombotic inflammatory disorder.
 IL-1β, as a key promoter of venous thrombus inflammation, is a potential target for DVT treatment.
 Constructing a nanocarrier system for intracellular delivery of siIL-1β to silence IL-1β may be an effective strategy for alleviating DVT.